Lipschitz-Volume rigidity in Alexandrov geometry: Applications

-The above theorem was proved in \cite{LR10} using a different technique, which relies on the specialty of cone structure in both parts of the open ball isometry and the isometric involutional gluing.
-Here we will give a direct proof using Theorem \ref{main.thm}.
-The first work in this kind in Riemannian geometry was by Grove and Petersen (\cite{GP92}), where $X$ is assumed to be a limit of Riemannian manifolds with $\vol X=\vol{B_R(\mathbb S_\kappa^n)}$ and the conclusion is somewhat stronger.
-The case assuming $X\in\Alexnk$ with $\vol X= \vol{B_R(\mathbb S_\kappa^n)}$ was discussed in \cite{Sh}.
+The space $\Sigma_p\in\Alex^{n-1}(1)$ is relatively determined by the space $X$ since it is the space of direction of $X$ at $p$.
+The statements (1) and (2) were proved in \cite{LR10} using a technique that heavily relies on the cone structures.
+Here we give a direct proof using Theorem \ref{main.thm} and provide more details for the proof of (3).
+In \cite{GP92}, Grove and Petersen proved a stronger result assuming that $X$ is a limit of Riemannian manifolds that satisfies $\vol X=\vol{B_R(o,\Bbb S_\kappa^n)}$.
+The case $X\in\Alexnk$ with $\vol X= \vol{B_R(o,\Bbb S_\kappa^n)}$ was studied in \cite{Sh}.

+To prove Theorem \ref{rel.max}, we need the following two lemmas from \cite{Br}. \begin{lem}[Theorem 5.5, p.132 in \cite{Br}] Let $K$ be a $G$-manifold, where $G$ is a finite group.
+Assume that for a given prime $p$, all $p$-subgroups $P\subseteq G$ satisfies that